projectsrepositories/DataScienceCapstone/README.md

 # DataScienceCapstone

-This folder contains all the work done for the Applied Data Science Capstone project by IBM Skills Network in Coursera.
+This folder contains all the work done for the Applied Data Science Capstone project in Coursera (IBM Skills Network).